 Important note: Due to changes in the Prohibited Substances list, ALL injectable glucocorticoid routes are prohibited, in-competition, starting 1 January 2022.

 All systemic routes continue to be forbidden (for example oral or rectal) in competition.
 Please refer to page 3 of this document for further details (Summary of modifications to the 2022 Prohibited List)

-In line with the rules, no TUEs will be delivered for glucocorticoid administration outside the competition period, which starts at midnight before the competition.
+Except in extraordinary circumstances, no TUEs will be delivered for glucocorticoid administration outside the competition period, which starts at midnight before the competition.

 Very importantly, keep all your medical documentation related to your treatment, including the electronic medical records, in case a retroactive TUE is necessary, in line with article 4.1e of the International Standard for TUEs.